Indian Railways to restart passenger train from tomorrow: When and how to book tickets

 - These tickets would have details of the 'dos and don'ts' passengers need to follow -- such as arriving at the station at least an hour in advance for screening.

-- It is mandatory use of masks and the Aarogya Setu mobile app.
+- It is mandatory to use of masks and the Aarogya Setu mobile app.

 - It will be mandatory for travellers to wear face cover and undergo screening at departure and only asymptomatic passengers will be allowed to board the trains.